alexch/codelikethis/public/lessons/javascript/no_frills_testing.md

 # The Best Tests

-"The best tests are the ones you actually write." - me
+> "The best tests are the ones you actually write." - me

+* Friction is the enemy of flow
+* If you're in the zone, don't get distracted by setup; just code

 # The Best Test Framework